Your Brain Is Flawed: 12 Scientific Reasons Human Beings Are Wildly Irrational

 We humans tend to be apprehensive of change, which often leads us to make choices that guarantee that things remain the same, or change as little as possible.
 Needless to say, this has ramifications in everything from politics to economics.
 We like to stick to our routines, political parties, and our favorite meals at restaurants.
 Part of the perniciousness of this bias is the unwarranted assumption that another choice will be inferior or make things worse.
 The status-quo bias can be summed with the saying, "If it ain't broke, don't fix it" — an adage that fuels our conservative tendencies.
-And in fact, some commentators say this is why the U.S. hasn't been able to enact universal health care, despite the fact that most individuals support the idea of reform.
+And in fact, some commentators say this is why the U.S. hasn't been able to enact universal healthcare, despite the fact that most people support the idea of reform.

 8. Negativity Bias

 People tend to pay more attention to bad news — and it's not just because we're morbid.
 Social scientists theorize that it's on account of our selective attention and that, given the choice, we perceive negative news as being more important or profound.
 We also tend to give more credibility to bad news, perhaps because we're suspicious (or bored) of proclamations to the contrary.
 More evolutionarily, heeding bad news may be more adaptive than ignoring good news (e.g. "saber tooth tigers suck" vs. "this berry tastes good").
 Today, we run the risk of dwelling on negativity at the expense of genuinely good news.
 Steven Pinker, in his book The Better Angels of Our Nature: Why Violence Has Declined, argues that crime, violence, war, and other injustices are steadily declining, yet most people would argue that things are getting worse — what is a perfect example of the negativity bias at work.